 But if you don’t schedule within a week or so of getting approval it could actually take longer to get your exam time reserved.
 Exams are held in five locations across the state and are typically given weekly.

 Generally speaking, your exam will be a week or so after the application approval.
 Give yourself plenty of time on exam day to do a final study session and get to the test location at least 30 minutes before the exam is scheduled to start.
 You’ll be given three hours and 15 minutes to take the test.
 Waiting for the result is a lot quicker.

 As soon as you’re done, you’ll find out whether you passed.
 Anything that’s a 70% or higher is considered a passing score.
 Congratulations, you’re now a licensed California real estate agent.

 Didn’t pass?
 Don’t worry, it happens.
+So how many times can you take the real estate exam in California?
 You can retake the exam as many times as you need within two years after submitting your application.

 If you really make earning a California real estate license your top priority, you can do it in as little as 14.5 weeks.
 Good luck!

 Learn more about our courses and get exclusive offers